 SEE OUR INCENTIVES ON 3 & 4 BEDS, STAMP DUTY PAID, FLOORING, TURF & APPLIANCES ON SELECTED PLOTS!
 AVAILABLE WITH HELP TO BUY…

 Comfortably located between town and countryside, Maple Fields offers a range of superbly designed and traditionally built 3, 4 and 5 bedroom family homes.
 Alton’s charming centre is just over a mile away with open fields as a backdrop and the attractions of East Hampshire are within a short drive.
 With great road and rail connections this location is a commuters dream.

-OUR SALES CENTRE AND TWO SHOW HOMES ARE NOW OPEN DAILY, 10AM TO 5PM
+FIND OUT MORE, OUR SALES CENTRE AND TWO SHOW HOMES ARE OPEN DAILY, 10AM TO 5PM

 REGISTER YOUR DETAILS NOW TO FIND OUT MORE ABOUT THIS STUNNING NEW DEVELOPMENT